fjarri-attic/oldi-hero-translation/en/065_book1-stasimon-v.md

 That is why Charon the Ferryman --- a child of Erebus born old --- never carries anyone back; that is why the three-headed, dragon-tailed hound Cerberus keeps ceaseless watch over the exit of Hades --- the *exit*, mind you, not the *entrance*, for who would willingly come to the kingdom of the dead, and having come, manage to lose himself in it?

-The Anax sees all there is to see, in Erebus.
+The Lord sees all there is to see, in Erebus.

 Cerberus is not needed for guests.
 He is needed so that shades do not go running toward the light, guided by the very best of intentions --- and everyone knows where that road leads.